 1. New York City Angst Splashed With Humor

-New York comes at you without pausing.
-The intensity lessens sometimes but never goes completely away.
+Back then, New York came at you without let up.
+Intensity, we wrote, lessens sometimes but never goes completely away, a claim that no longer holds true.

 Some days, you might want to escape or just not face it.

 I Can’t Grow Up is about conflict, but there was always a angular note of humor.

 2. Ways To See New York City: Disconnected

-In a city as vibrant and full of things to do and see as New York, you shouldn’t have to dodge people, their eyes glued to cell phone screens or chattering into headphone mics.
-But you do.
+In a city as vibrant and full of things to do and see as New York was, you shouldn’t have to dodge people, their eyes glued to cell phones or chattering into mics.
+But you did.
 Anywhere.
 All the time.

-When I was a kid, I was taught was to walk on the curb side of any woman or girl with whom I was lucky enough to be walking.
+When I was a kid, I was taught that walking on the curb side of a woman or girl with whom I was lucky enough to stroll.

 A guy was expected to take the splashes of rain and slush from buses and errant taxis.

 The New Normal found two women on cell phones, leaning against the railing in Carl Schurz Park, oblivious to each other and their surroundings.

 3. Peace and Humor Among the Falling Leaves

 It was one of the most beautiful of the 10 ways to see New York City.
 It’s also sneaky funny.

 Dads are out with their daughters as the leaves begin to change.
 Maybe it’s visitation day.
-Anyway, this is where the humor comes in.
+Anyway, here, subtle humor emerges.

 A living statue perches along the walking trail, portraying a butterfly (I think).

 Now, look at the scrunched up looks on the girls’ faces.
 What are they thinking?

 4. Walking the Midtown Maze

 Mayor Bloomberg limited car traffic in Times Square.
 Here’s why.

 7th Avenue, Broadway and cross streets from 37th to 42nd delivering buses, trucks, vans and cars converged with masses of pedestrians.
 It was chaotic and dangerous.

 How many are distracted by the vivid digital advertising running 24/7 on so many billboards?